-Denning is professor and director of faculty development at Samford University’s Cumberland School of Law in Birmingham, Alabama, where he teaches constitutional law and related courses.
+Denning is associate dean and professor of law at Samford University’s Cumberland School of Law in Birmingham, Alabama, where he teaches constitutional law and related courses.
 Prior to joining the Cumberland School of Law in 2003, Denning taught at the Southern Illinois University School of Law in Carbondale, Illinois.

 Professor Denning has written extensively on the Commerce Clause and the dormant Commerce Clause doctrine.
 He was a collaborator with the late Boris I. Bittker on Bittker on the Regulation of Interstate and Foreign Commerce (Aspen Law & Business, 1999), which he continues to supplement annually.
 His articles have appeared in Constitutional Commentary, Foreign Affairs, the Minnesota Law Review, the Northwestern University Law Review, the William and Mary Law Review andthe Wisconsin Law Review, among other journals and periodicals.

 In 1992, Denning earned his B.A. from the University of the South in Sewanee, Tennessee.
 He received a J.D., from the University of Tennessee in 1995; and an LL.M. from Yale University in 1999.

 Hall is a leading expert on crisis management and government relations as well as transportation safety and security.
 Hall was nominated by President Clinton to the National Transportation Safety Board in 1993, became the Board’s chairman in 1994 and led the Board through January 2001.
 During his chairmanship, Hall worked tirelessly to improve safety in all modes of transportation.
 Under Hall’s leadership, the NTSB issued landmark safety studies on commuter airlines, the air tour industry, the performance and use of child restraint systems, personal watercraft, transit bus operations, passive-grade railway crossings and the dangers posed to children by passenger-side airbags in automobiles.